gum grafts provide a healthier and more attractive smile

 - Straighter gum line and more balanced smile

 - Healthier and more attractive smile

 If you are unhappy with the appearance of your gum line and are experiencing dental sensitivity, a gum graft may be recommended to improve the health and appearance of your smile.
-We invite you to contact our Denver or Lone Tree practice by calling (303) 534-2626 or filling out our online form to schedule your consultation.
+We invite you to contact our Denver practice by calling (303) 534-2626 or filling out our online form to schedule your consultation.